Setup Email Reminder

 Join us at Town Hall as Duchovny discusses his latest novel’s twists, turns, and reflections of our disorienting and distanced times.

 David Duchovny is an award-winning actor, writer, director, New York Times best-selling author, and singer-songwriter.
 With an acting career spanning more than three decades, Duchovny is a two-time Golden Globe winner and four-time Emmy nominee.
 He is a prolific author whose fourth novel, Truly Like Lightning, was published in February 2021.
 His previous novels include the New York Times bestseller Holy Cow, Bucky F*cking Dent, and Miss Subways.
-As a musician, Duchovny has released two studio albums, Hell or Highwater and Every Third Thought.
+As a musician, Duchovny has released three studio albums, Hell or Highwater, Every Third Thought, and Gestureland.